Kevin Falcon: Campaign for Liberal leadership

+Clark ministry

-Christy Clark, the new Premier, included Falcon in her new cabinet by appointing him as Minister of Finance and Deputy Premier.
+The new premier, Christy Clark, included Falcon in her cabinet, appointing him Minister of Finance and Deputy Premier.

 In August 2012, expecting the birth of his second daughter Rose, Falcon indicated he would not run in the 2013 election.

-Break from politics (2013–2021)
+Break from political office (2013–2021)

-After leaving the legislature, Falcon joined Vancouver-based Anthem Capital as their Executive Vice President.
-Additionally, Falcon took on a number of volunteer roles with non-profit organizations including the Canuck Place Foundation, Lions Gate Hospital Foundation and the Streetohome Foundation.
-He was also named as an honorary director of the Surrey Board of Trade.
+After leaving the legislature, Falcon moved to North Vancouver and joined Vancouver-based Anthem Capital as their Executive Vice President.
+He also took on volunteer roles with non-profit organizations including the Canuck Place Foundation, Lions Gate Hospital Foundation and the Streetohome Foundation.
+In February 2014, he was also named as an honorary director of the Surrey Board of Trade.

+He endorsed Maxime Bernier in the 2017 Conservative Leadership Race.
+Falcon worked with a real estate developer friend to raise $130,000 for Bernier in a single night - a record for the campaign at the time.